 - 2 Cups of freshly dried yarrow clippings (leaves and flowers included).

 - 1 cheesecloth filter (or fine steel mesh).

 - Some rosemary to add extra potency.

 Now, all you have to do is simply place the yarrow clippings as well as the rosemary directly into the glass jar and pour the oil over them, until it fills just more than ¾ of the jar.
-Now, place the jar in a cool dry place so that essential phytonutrients of the plant material can be extracted – leave the jar to rest for about 3-4 weeks, and shake regularly.
-After the time has elapsed, pour the oil through the filter and remove all the plant material.
+Now, place the jar in a cool dry place so that essential phytonutrients of the plant material can be extracted -- leave the jar to rest for about 3-4 weeks, and shake regularly.
+When the time is up, filter the oil and remove all the plant material.

 What you have left is essential yarrow oil, but it’s best to leave the oil on a sunny windowsill for a few more days to ensure that it matures well and that as many of the essential nutrients and chemicals of the plant are released into the oil.

 Yarrow oil may have many therapeutic properties, but be warned: this oil can have neurotoxic effects. https://t.co/SUf6wGO4zi

 — Dr. Joseph Mercola (@mercola) January 10, 2016

 Yarrow Essential Oil For Acne And Skin Care